MicrosoftDocs/powerbi-docs/articles/powerbi-publisher-for-excel.md

 <properties
-   pageTitle="Power BI Publisher for Excel" description="Learn how to use the Power BI Publisher for Excel" services="powerbi" documentationCenter="" authors="Minewiskan"
+   pageTitle="Power BI publisher for Excel" description="Learn how to use the Power BI publisher for Excel" services="powerbi" documentationCenter="" authors="Minewiskan"